 1 hour at least, the duration depends on how many groups are going to act.

-Preferred location: the participants can have this activity both outside and inside.
+in the forest or on a field, definitely in a natural area the participants can have this activity both outside and inside

 - choose a classic piece from international literature and share it with the participants (the choice is the same for every group);

 - divide the participants in groups with 4 people per group (at least);